ParrotSec/documentation/README.md

 `git switch localization`

-Third step: Compile mdBook
+## Third step: Compile and launch mdBook

 `cargo build --release`

-Wait for the compiler to finish its work, then go to the third step:
+### Wait for the compiler to finish its work, then copy the compiled binary in the documentation directory:

 `mv ~/mdBook/target/release/mdbook ~/misc/mdbook `

-Now that mdBook has been compiled, launch it:
+### Now that mdBook has been compiled, launch it:

 `cd ~/misc/mdbook`
 `./mdbook serve`

-Then open your favorite launcher and type:
+### Finally, open your favorite launcher and type:

 `localhost:3000`

-and there's our beautiful documentation running locally.
+**and there's our beautiful documentation running locally.**